-- 12.8.1 the ACD Agreement between the Company, and the ACD; and - 12.8.2 the Depositary Agreement between the Company and the ACD.
+- 12.8.1 the ACD Agreement between the Company, and the ACD; and - 12.8.2 the Depositary Agreement between the Company, the ACD and the Depositary.

 Details of the above contracts are given under section 6 "Management and Administration".